 This perhaps explains what John Pawson, the world's most celebrated minimalist, responsible for a decade's worth of pared-down, white-on white loft spaces, was doing working on a 18th century Georgian stately home.
 To Tuersley, Pawson seemed the only person capable of retaining the beauty of what he found there – pure, unadulterated space.
 Punctuated only by the existing light froth of Georgian decorative plaster work and mouldings.

 "Nigel rang me and asked if I would be interested in the job." says Pawson.
-"Clearly, I knew something of James Paine’s work, that he had himself been described as the minimalist of his day, and that the staircase of the home was considered one of the most beautiful in England.
+"Clearly, I knew something of James Paine’s work, that he had himself been described as the minimalist of his day,. and that the suitcase of the home was considered one of the moat beautiful in England.

 "But a place of that size, scale and complexity presents a mind boggling challenge.
 I knew it wouldn't be straightforward, so I agreed to spend the day with him there.
 The first thing he asked me was, "Would you like a cup of tea?" — which was huge mistake.
 It took him ages just to get to the kitchen and back again."

 Pawson had already worked on the interior conversion of ac couple of Georgian homes, including a 12,000 sq ft house on a canal in Amsterdam.
 The problems there were similar to Wardour, where the layout (how do you live in such a large number of oversized rooms?) and the need to respect the wonderful period detail were paramount.

 At Pawson's suggestion, the living rooms and kitchen, plus three main bedrooms and bathrooms, were situated on the upper floor.
 The four guest bedrooms, each with its own bathroom, plus a garden room and Tuersley's office, are on the ground floor.